 - The first Royal Princess cruise itinerary had duration of 2 nights (June 9 to 11, 2013) leaving round-trip from Southampton to St Peter Port (Guernsey, Channel Islands).
 The “Inaugural Cruise” was on June 16, 2013 (a Mediterranean round-trip out of Southampton England) visiting ports in Portugal and Spain – Vigo, Lisbon, Gibraltar (UK), Malaga, Barcelona

 - Note: This vessel is the third one carrying this exact name.
 It was preceded by a 1984-built ship (currently MV Artania) and a 2001-built ship (currently MV Adonia).
-With the same design, facilities and amenities is the Princess Cruises Regal Princess ship (built 2014).
+With the same design and similar facilities and amenities are the ships Regal Princess (launched 2014) and also Majestic Princess (launched 2017).

 - August 20, 2013, after leaving call port Piraeus (Athens, Greece), at ~9:30 pm the ship experienced a power outage for ~5 min.
 After the lights came back, the Captain announced that the vessel lost a power generator and that the emergency generator’s power output will be prioritarily used by the navigation and propulsion systems.
 After the announcement, the lighting went out again, then after ~10 min it was back on.
 The Captain made another announcement that ship will reduce speed in order to save power for the hotel services.
 This lasted for ~30 min until the problem was fixed.
 Then power was restored and the ship regained its normal cruising speed.